Compliance & Certifications

 Billed as the “most important change in data privacy regulation in 20 years,” the European Union (EU) General Data Protection Regulation (GDPR) was approved by the EU Parliament on April 14, 2016 with enforcement commencing on May 25,2018.

-To provide our partners and their customers regulatory peace-of-mind, Egenera has joined the Cloud Infrastructure Services Providers Europe (CISPE) organization as a member and we’ve proactively taken the steps to ensure our Xterity Cloud Services comply with the CISPE Code of Conduct for Data Protection.
+To provide our partners and their customers regulatory peace-of-mind, Egenera has collaborated with organizations such as the Cloud Infrastructure Services Providers Europe (CISPE) to proactively take the steps to ensure our Xterity Cloud Services comply with a rigorous Code of Conduct for Data Protection.
+Egenera’s strict adherence to these controls providers customers confidence that:

 With cloud instances located on five continents, we strive to stay ahead of regulatory requirements so that our partners, and their customers don’t have to worry if the infrastructure they rely on is compliant.
-With respect to CISPE; while data governance in the cloud is a shared responsibility our partners and their customers have peace-of-mind knowing that we’re performing the role of “data processor” in a CISPE compliant manner.
-One critical point that some businesses may not be aware of is that the GDPR also encompasses the export of personal data outside the EU.
+While data governance in the cloud is a shared responsibility our partners and their customers have peace-of-mind knowing that we’re performing the role of “data processor” even to the point that as a US based company we provide our partners detailed control over the export of personal data outside of the EU a GDPR restriction not every company is aware of.

 Additional CISPE Data Protection Code of Conduct for Cloud Infrastructure Service Providers information can be found at: https://cispe.cloud/code-of-conduct/

 Egenera's Xterity is a cloud IaaS provider simpler than AWS or Azure and a excellent platform for ISV to SaaS transition.
 It also can be used as a cloud backup and DR provider..
-For more details about what Xterity can do for you check out our feature matrix or use cases.
+For more details about what Xterity can do for you check out our feature matrix.